The brave new world of customer acquisition

 Veterinary clinics traditionally rely on word of mouth for referrals to grow their business.
 While this remains an effective growth tool, increasing competition and corporatisation now means you need to consider inbound marketing, as well as easy-to-manage business software that allows you to reach out to new clients and stay in touch with your existing client base to prevent churn.

 Websites are one of the first ports of call for a patient searching for a new practice, and it’s essential that it reflects a professional image, is easy-to-use and is not only a source of information but also a platform for generating new client enquiries and bookings.
-Research by Henry Schein Veterinary Solutions shows that nearly a quarter of top performing practices report that their website was their most significant source of new customers.
+Our research shows that nearly a quarter of top performing practices report that their website was their most significant source of new customers.

 Online appointment booking now expected